mothe-at/VMPerf-To-Graphite-PowerShell-Script/README.md

 -User <String>
 	Specifies the user name you want to use for authenticating with the vCenter server.
+	If this parameter is omitted, the currently logged on user will be used to authenticate with vCenter server.
 	Required?					false
 	Position?
 2
 	Default value				vcenter_user